-- 1. During 30 days following the announcement of the results of a written assessment, at the request of one or more students, inspection will take place no later than two weeks before the resit of the assessment evaluated. - 2.
-The time, manner and duration of the inspection will be announced in good time at Canvas.
+- 1. The announcement of a result of a written assessment must occur within fifteen working days.
+At the request of one or more students, inspection will take place no later than two weeks before the resit of the assessment. - 2.
+The time, manner and duration of the inspection will be announced at least five working days before the inspection.
 At the time of inspection, any student who took part in the assessment may take note of questions and assignments from the relevant assessment, as well as the standards on the basis of which the assessment was evaluated.